Anas platyrhynchos lignum (Mallard duck in wood)

-These decoys evolve from the Maker's shop as the hardiest made.
+These hardy decoys are the cro magnon period.
 The bodies are larger than any other period (George would make longer decoys, but never as robust).
 The bills have rounded edges and a rounded bulb-like tip; slightly concave head carving that often has a flat area about the size of a dime around the tackeye.
 The heads are more upright and further back on the body allowing them to be removed for utility storage.
 So far (Dec 2020), 67 examples are recorded, only 26 in good original paint.

 The "Classic" Glassyeye Period (1888-1904)

 The glasseye period decoys evolve as the creator's "modern classic" decoy.
 Natural selection whittles down the body to an efficient and streamlined form.
 The bill is flatter and more natural in its appearance.
 The national exposure requires greater variations of species; Pintails, Widgeons and Canvasbacks are created to satisfy the need.
 Harvey dies in 1894 and George continues making decoys for another 10 years.
 Glasseye population outnumbers the tackeye production.
 Records to date (Dec 2020), 198 glasseye decoys made by Harvey (only 94 in good paint), and 149 glasseye decoys made by George (only 78 in good paint).